MarkZaidi/Universal-StarDist-for-QuPath/README.md

 - Fix normalization issues
   - Ideally, I want to have an if statement embedded in the StarDist builder.
 Something along the lines of ``` If !(normalize_low_pct==0 & normalize_high_pct==100): .normalizePercentiles(normalize_low_pct,normalize_high_pct)``` such that setting them to 0 and 100 respectively disables `.normalizePercentiles` from being included in the builder, entirely.
 Just having trouble with making `if` statements inside of builders...
 - move `def pathObjects = getSelectedObjects()` to the top
+- Add functionality for summing multiple channels as a preprocessing step.
+Specifically for HDAB: Deconvolve, sum hematoxylin and DAB channels, and normalize).
+Gives more of a robust segmentation when you have intense DAB nuclei that mask the hematoxylin signal.